-- We gained an understanding of the design and implementation of the control environment in regard to loans to members and the assessment of the expected credit loss provision: - We examined a sample of loans, from the loan portfolio listing and verified loan details to source documentation.
-This included verification of collateral held, original loan balance, whether repayment terms are being met and whether they had been approved within the credit control policy to determine that the key loan data inputs were correctly input into the loans system; - We reviewed the Credit Union's accounting policies and expected credit loss model methodology against the requirements of PBE IPSAS 41; - We reviewed the Credit Union's approach to incorporating forward looking macroeconomic factors into the credit loss provision; - We examined and analysed the loans in arrears report at balance date to determine whether they were being appropriately reflected in the provision for expected credit loss; - We developed expectations based on historical data and trends to assess the completeness of the provision; - We assessed the security of the loan and considered how external economic factors may have affected the security; - We evaluated the extent and appropriateness of disclosures in note 4.2 in relation to the specific assumptions, sensitivities and uncertainties on this year's expected credit loss provision.
+- We gained an understanding of the design and implementation of the control environment in regard to loans to members and the assessment of the expected credit loss provision; - We examined a sample of loans, from the loan portfolio listing and verified loan details to source documentation.
+This included verification of collateral held, original loan balance, whether repayment terms are being met and whether they had been approved within the credit control policy to determine that the key loan data inputs were correctly input into the loans system; - We reviewed the Credit Union's accounting policies and expected credit loss model methodology against the requirements of PBE IPSAS 41; - We reviewed the Credit Union's approach to incorporating forward looking macroeconomic factors into the credit loss provision; - We examined and analysed the loans in arrears report at balance date to determine whether they were being appropriately reflected in the provision for expected credit loss; - We developed expectations based on historical data and trends to assess the completeness of the provision; - We assessed the security of the loan and considered how external economic factors may have affected the security; - We evaluated the extent and appropriateness of disclosures in note 4.2 in relation to the specific assumptions, sensitivities and uncertainties on this year's expected credit loss provision. - We considered the impact of the Credit Union's new customer base on the provision.